wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 --- abstract

+Some DNS recursive resolver operators want to prevent snooping by third parties of requests sent to DNS root servers.
+Some DNS recursive resolvers have longer-than-desired round-trip times to the closest DNS root server; those resolvers may have difficulty getting responses from the root servers, such as during a network attack.
+Resolvers can solve both of these issues by serving or pre-caching a copy of the full root zone on the same server or within the resolver software.

+This document shows how to fetch and maintain such a copy of the root zone, how to detect if it becomes stale, and mechanisms for handling error states.
+Implementing this specification will not cause problems for other users of the DNS service.

+This document obsoletes RFC 8806.

+/* OLD abstract:
 RFC 8806 (often called "LocalRoot") defines a mechanism whereby a recursive resolver can fetch the contents of an entire IANA root zone and place this information into the resolver's cache.